TheVizWiz/lwjgl-triangles/README.md

 - Add Text and Font (through TTF) support, most likely as a part of the Texture or Shape classes.
 - Consider switch from inheritance to composition structure.

+## Current update
+Added new Input classes to the Input system to manage a callback style input, similar to java's own awt input framework.
+Inputs can now be detected on a need-base system instead of a frame-base system.
+Currently, callbacks are run synchronously, which is unnecessary - they can be called async, which will be implemented using `Thread` systems in the future.
+Input can be tested by running `Main` class and pressing keys.
+Current input has 3 systems: keys, mouse, and mouse positions.
+More support will be added as necessary in the future.

 ## Update 0.0.2 - Graphics work 2, General Setup
 - Finished creation of more `simple` graphics classes, extension from Shape.
 - Polished setup of project, removed unnecessary bloat.